9horses/9horses.github.io/src/content/drafts/2020-03-30/index.md

 * save money,
 * be more secure,
 * speed up the website, and
-* remove the need to manage/maintain WordPress and its host OS.
+* lessen the need to manage/maintain WordPress and its host OS.

+But WordPress is still a great way to actually create a website!
-This article is for those people who like the ease of creating such websites via WordPress but wants these benefit of hosting their websites in AWS S3.
+This article is for those people who like the ease of creating websites via WordPress but wants the benefit of hosting their websites in AWS S3.

 ## Background
 Recently, I decided to sign up as an 'expert' on [AWS IQ](https://aws.amazon.com/iq/) - it's a way for AWS customers to connect with third party consultants who are AWS experts.

 There, I met [Mordecai Machazire](https://www.linkedin.com/in/mordecai-machazire-8279b4b0/), an impressive medical student, who is striving to learn data science.
 He had used AWS to provision an EC2 instance loaded with WordPress.
-And he in turn used WordPress to build his website and host it there.
+And he in turn used WordPress to create a website with static content and then host it there.

 The question he posed to me: "why is my simple website costing me $9 a month?"

-Well, there are several ways to reduce the cost of hosting WordPress:
+Well, there are several ways to reduce the cost of hosting a website via WordPress:

 * Try to use a smaller instance type.
 * Pre-buy EC2 instance hours ("reserved instance").